no-garlic/lyrical/README.md

 ## Backlog
+ - Add bootstrap icons to buttons
+ - Update register and login pages
  - Make the library page page 1 of the timeline
  - Create Lyrics button on names.html goes to page 2 of edit
  - Complete the implementation of util_navigation.js